nmfisher/thermion/thermion_dart/README.md

         color: Colors.white,
         home: Scaffold(backgroundColor: Colors.white, body: Stack(children:[
             Container(color:Colors.green, height:100, width:100),
-            Positioned.fill(top:100, left:100child:FilamentWidget(controller:_filamentController)),
+            Positioned.fill(top:100, left:100child:ThermionWidget(controller:_filamentController)),
             Positioned(right:0, bottom:0, child:Container(color:Colors.purple, height:100, width:100))
         ])));
     }
 }
 ```

-When a `FilamentWidget` is added to the widget hierarchy:
+When a `ThermionWidget` is added to the widget hierarchy:
 1) by default a Container will be rendered with solid red.
-If you want to change this, pass a widget as the `initial` paramer to the `FilamentWidget` constructor.
+If you want to change this, pass a widget as the `initial` paramer to the `ThermionWidget` constructor.
-2) on the second frame, `FilamentWidget` will pass its dimensions/pixel ratio to the `FilamentController`
+2) on the second frame, `ThermionWidget` will pass its dimensions/pixel ratio to the `FilamentController`
 3) You can then call `createViewer` to create:
     * the rendering surface (on most platforms, a backing texture that will be registered with Flutter for use in a `Texture` widget)
     * a rendering thread
-    * a `FilamentViewer` and an `SceneManager`, which will allow you to load assets/cameras/lighting/etc via the `FilamentController`
+    * a `ThermionViewerFFI` and an `SceneManager`, which will allow you to load assets/cameras/lighting/etc via the `FilamentController`
-4) after an indeterminate number of frames, `FilamentController` will notify `FilamentWidget` when a rendering surface is available the viewport
+4) after an indeterminate number of frames, `FilamentController` will notify `ThermionWidget` when a rendering surface is available the viewport
-5) `FilamentWidget` will replace the default `initial` Widget with the viewport (which will initially be solid black or white, depending on your platform).
+5) `ThermionWidget` will replace the default `initial` Widget with the viewport (which will initially be solid black or white, depending on your platform).

-IMPORTANT: there *will* be a delay between adding a `FilamentWidget`, calling `createViewer` and the actual rendering viewport becoming available.
-This is why we fill `FilamentWidget` with red - to make it abundantly clear that you need to handle this asynchronous delay appropriately.
+IMPORTANT: there *will* be a delay between adding a `ThermionWidget`, calling `createViewer` and the actual rendering viewport becoming available.
+This is why we fill `ThermionWidget` with red - to make it abundantly clear that you need to handle this asynchronous delay appropriately.
 Once `createViewer` has completed, the viewport is available for rendering.

 > Currently, the `initial` widget will also be displayed whenever the viewport is resized (including changing orientation on mobile and drag-to-resize on desktop).
 You probably want to change this from the default red.